ThakeeNathees/pocketlang/docs/pages/Language-API/modules.md

 ```

-If the local scripts have defined a module name, they'll imported and binded with it's module name if not they've imported with an alias.
-If the local script don't have a module name and imported without an alias, every symbols (global variables, and functions) will be imported and that's similer to import all statement.
+If the local scripts have defined a module name, they'll imported and bound with it's module name if not they've imported with an alias.
+If the local script don't have a module name and imported without an alias, every symbols (global variables, and functions) will be imported and that's similar to import all statement.

 ```ruby
 # 'foo.pk' isn't defined a module name.